alv67/my-bookshelf/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+# using docker

+You can deploy the app using Docker.
+Follow this steps:

+1. be sure to install all dependencies : `npm install`
+2. now simply run : `docker compose up`
+3. The app now can be reached in `http://localhost:5173/`